alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 - related, the polls showing it as the most developer happiness
 - also kinda related; discuss safety and efficiency, how it interests you since deal with high-traffic workloads and would like to introduce at work in some way
 - web assembly

+Once I decided to write some Rust, my next order of business was determining a use case for writing a new app.

+After mulling my personal backlog for a day, I decided that a simple blog page scaffolding script would suffice.
+After all, it seems like a good excuse to learn a language.
+Building a program that generates files has to do many things, including:

+- work with different data types
+- handle IO operations
+- write to a file
+- have a project structure with +1 module
+- write tests
+- wire it to the cli

 Before we get started: Yes, I know this could be a two-line bash script.
 (I know this because I wrote one to get that number.)
 Still, I'd rather learn Rust 😏🦀, so stick around for the joy of exploration.